secretstartups/handbook/error-budgets/index.html.md

 Error budget is calculated based on the [availability] targets.

-With the current target of `99.95%` availability, allowed unavailability window is `21.6 minutes per month`.
+With the current target of `99.95%` availability, allowed unavailability window is `20 minutes per 28 day period`.

-As our availability targets are reported on calendar months, error budgets are reported on calendar months.
+We elected to use the 28 day period to match Product reporting methods.

 The budget is set on the SaaS platform and is shared between stage and infrastructure teams.
 Service Level Availability calculation methodology is covered in details at [the GitLab.com SLA page][SLA methodology].

+This includes all Rails Controllers, API Endpoints and Sidekiq workers that are owned by a stage group.
+Documentation about feature categoriation is availale in the [developer guide](https://docs.gitlab.com/ee/development/feature_categorization/index.html#feature-categorization).

 This budget does not take into account the number or complexity of the features owned by a team, existing product priorities, or the team size.

-## Budget spend and accounting

-### Budget spend(by service)
+## Budget spend(by service)

 The current budget spend can be found on the [general SLA dashboard][SLA dashboard].